CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/importance-of-prep/index.md

 {{<multiple-choice
-question="Which is the best use a volunteer's time on a class day?" answers="To read an introduction of a topic to trainees. | To help trainees with the questions they had having done the prep work. | To watch trainees read an explantion of a topic." feedback="Think again: Trainees can read material themselves at their own pace at home. | Right!
+question="Which is the best use a volunteer's time on a class day?" answers="To read an introduction of a topic to trainees. | To help trainees with the questions they had having done the prep work. | To watch trainees read an explanation of a topic." feedback="Think again: Trainees can read material themselves at their own pace at home. | Right!
 Working together on real problems is a great use of in-person time. | Not quite: Just watching people do their own work is quite boring and doesn't add much value." correct="1"
 >}}